Transfer pricing and financing arrangements

 The transfer pricing legislation takes precedence over the loan relationships legislation and the rules on the corporate interest restriction.
 See the Corporate interest restriction ― overview guidance note.

 The same principles of transfer pricing as set out in the UK transfer pricing in practice guidance note apply to financing transactions.
-Additional details and examples are provided in the OECD’s Transfer Pricing Guidance on Financial Transactions which have become part of the main OECD Transfer Pricing Guidelines republished in 2022.
+Additional details and examples are provided in Chapter X of the OECD Transfer Pricing Guidelines republished in 2022.

 One important aspect of transfer pricing for loans is thin capitalisation, ie a company does not have enough capital to support the debt.
 A company will be considered to be thinly capitalised where: